 His viola parts and his transcription for string trio of the Bach Goldberg Variations are freely downloadable at www.giuranna.it.

-Derek Han is without a doubt among the leading American pianists of his generation.
-His elegant, polished and compelling playing has dazzled audiences across six continents.
-Though he was originally identified with the concertos of Mozart, Haydn and Beethoven – not least because he recorded them all to highly favorable critical responses – he possesses a vast repertory that includes the concertos of Mendelssohn, Chopin and MacDowell, as well as individual concertos by Rachmaninov, Tchaikovsky and Shostakovich, in addition to a large body of solo and chamber works.
-Han’s style is original though straightforward in its lucid tones, spirited character, and technical fluidity and accuracy.
+Derek Han (1957-2021) was without a doubt among the leading American pianists of his generation.
+His elegant, polished and compelling playing dazzled audiences across six continents.
+Though he was originally identified with the concertos of Mozart, Haydn and Beethoven – not least because he recorded them all to highly favorable critical responses – he possessed a vast repertory that included the concertos of Mendelssohn, Chopin and MacDowell, as well as individual concertos by Rachmaninov, Tchaikovsky and Shostakovich, in addition to a large body of solo and chamber works.
+Han’s style was original though straightforward in its lucid tones, spirited character, and technical fluidity and accuracy.

 La Musica is grateful to the Community Foundation of Sarasota County, John J. Weiss Memorial Fund grant for making this website possible.